-Yesterday, Mapletree Industrial Trust (SGX: ME8U), or MIT, released its first-quarter earnings report for the financial year ended 30 June 2017 (FY17/18).
+Yesterday, Mapletree Industrial Trust (SGX: ME8U) released its fourth quarter and full year earnings report for its financial year ending 31 March 2017 (FY16/17).

-As it name implies, the REIT focuses on the industrial sector and has 86 properties valued at $3.77 billion, as of 31 June 2017.
-You can learn more about the company here or catch the previous quarter’s earnings here.
+As its name implies, Mapletree Industrial Trust focuses on the industrial real estate sector and has 86 properties valued at S$3.7 billion, as of 31 March 2017.
+You can catch the results from the REIT’s previous quarter here.

-3. Distribution per unit (DPU) for the reporting quarter was 2.92 cents, up from the DPU of 2.85 cents a year ago.
+3. Distribution per unit (DPU) for the reporting quarter was 2.88 cents, up from the DPU of 2.83 cents a year ago.
+DPU for the full fiscal year was 11.39 cents, up from 11.15 cents a year ago.

-Mapletree Industrial Trust’s gearing was 29.8% as of 30 June 2017, slightly higher compared to a year ago.
-Borrowing cost also rose to 2.8% while interest rate coverage fell to 7.2 times.
-On the refinancing front, 10% of its loans are due in the current fiscal year.
-Foolish investors should keep a watchful eye on the progress in refinancing of debt.
+Mapletree Industrial Trust’s gearing rose slightly to 29.2% as of 31 March 2017.
+Its weighted average all-in funding cost also stepped up to 2.7% while its interest coverage ratio slipped to 7.7 times.
+Around 10.4% of the REIT’s loans have to be refinanced in FY17/18.
+Foolish investors should keep a watchful eye on the REIT’s progress in the refinancing of its debt.

-The REIT also had a weighted average lease term to expiry of about 3.1 years (by gross rental income).
-Approximately 20.4% of the REIT’s leases are up for renewal in FY17/8, down from 28.2% the previous quarter.
-Mapletree Industrial Trust ended the quarter with an average rental rate of S$1.95 per square feet per month.
+The REIT also currently has a weighted average lease term to expiry of about 3.1 years (by gross rental income).
+Approximately 28.2% of its total leases are up for renewal in FY17/18.

-Tham Kuo Wei, Chief Executive Officer of the Manager, summarised the quarter in a few words:
+Tham Kuo Wei, the chief executive officer of the REIT’s Manager, summarized the financial year in a few words:

-Mapletree Industrial Trust last traded at $1.88 on Tuesday.
-The REIT had a price-to-book ratio of 1.34 and a distribution yield of around 6.1%.
+Mapletree Industrial Trust’s units closed at $1.79 each on Tuesday.
+This translates to a historical price-to-book ratio of 1.28 and a distribution yield of around 6.4%.